prettier-solidity/prettier-plugin-solidity/README.md

   // Input
   import { Foo as Bar, Baz as Qux } from "/an/extremely/long/location";

-  // "compiler": undefined, parser: "antlr" import { Foo as Bar, Baz as Qux } from "/an/extremely/long/location";

   // "compiler": "0.7.3" (or lesser)
   import { Foo as Bar, Baz as Qux } from "/an/extremely/long/location";